bluescarni/tanuki/doc/hello_world.rst

 Let us ignore for the moment the ``Holder`` and ``T`` template parameters (their meaning will be explained :ref:`later <simple_interface>`), and note how an implementation must always derive from its ``Base``.
+Aside from the extra funky template arguments, ``any_iface_impl`` looks very similar to a traditional OO programming interface implementation.

 Second, we add to the ``any_iface`` definition an ``impl`` template alias to indicate that ``any_iface_impl`` is the interface implementation: